For 25 years, I hid a big part of myself, convinced that if people knew, they would reject me.

 I have a Bachelor of Arts in Psychology from Goucher College and a Master of Social Work degree from Boston University.
 I was honored as the youngest alum ever awarded the Goucher College Excellence in Public Service Award.
 In 2014, I was given the Smart CEO Brava Award and profiled as a CEO in the NY Times Corner Office.

-I received Certification from the American Management Association in Diversity, Equity, and Inclusion and am certified in Myers-Briggs.
+I received diversity, equity, and inclusion certification from the American Management Association and am certified in Myers-Briggs.

 More about me, Ruth (not Ruth, the Inspirational Speaker).